tskisner/desibuild/README.md

 ### Installing to Per-Package Directories

-This is the default, and versions per-package subdirectories will be created underneath the prefix location.
-This command will use the
-*current state* of all the git clones.
+This is the default, and versioned per-package subdirectories will be created underneath the prefix location.
+This command will use the *current state* of all the git clones.
 So if you made a local branch after getting the source with "desi_source", then that is what will be installed:

     $>  ../desi_setup \
         -p <prefix> \